 Jedi Knight was like a gift during this time without new Star Wars movies.
 Not only did it show me Star Wars worlds, ships and characters I'd never seen before, but it did so with live-action, now rather hammy cutscenes.
 It was as close to getting a new Star Wars film as you could get at the time—well, that and the Rebel Assault games.

 In the '90s, at the age of 10, I thought these FMVs were cool as shit.
-We now live in an overwhelming noisy time for Star Wars content: I truly envy the kids who grew up watching The Clone Wars cartoon, or Rebels, or that newer one that looks like it's aimed at toddlers.
+We now live in an overwhelming noisy time for Star Wars content: I truly envy the kids who grew up watching The Clone Wars cartoon, or Rebels, or that newer one (opens in new tab) that looks like it's aimed at toddlers.
 This was simply not the case in the time preceding The Phantom Menace: PC gaming was where you went for your Star Wars fix.
 Lucasarts had your back.
-I remember buying an issue of PC Gamer with a demo disc that featured samples of pretty much all the Star Wars games—that disc, ludicrously, is being sold on eBay for over £19 right now—and it's still the only way I ever ended up sampling Yoda Stories.
+I remember buying an issue of PC Gamer with a demo disc that featured samples of pretty much all the Star Wars games and it's still the only way I ever ended up sampling Yoda Stories.

 Collectively, PC gaming covered almost every base of what a Star Wars fan could want at that time, from flight simulator to arcade shooter to world class FPS.
 With KOTOR and Galactic Battlegrounds/Empire At War, it'd eventually punch into the RPG and RTS genres too.
 Star Wars games are famously inconsistent, and there were always poorer titles in the mix, but I was always dazzled by the ways these games found such inventive angles based primarily on the material from those three original films.
 Jedi Knight was so formative that I doubt I'll ever really stop thinking of Kyle Katarn as being part of Star Wars canon.